jbeeko/TypeUp/README.md

 # TypeUp

 TypeUp consists of a FSharp Object Notation (FSON) language and a matching  FSONParser.
 TypeUp lets you represent a wide rage of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
-FSON files where strickly typed data needs to be specified.
-For example configuration files or structured documents such are contracts or service definition documents.
+Effectivly FSharp provides the data definition language for a simple human readable object notation.
+FSON files are useful where strickly typed data needs to be specified.
+For example configuration files or structured documents such as contracts or service definition documents.

 Here is an example of defining a type, creating some data and parsing it.